 Trusts for giving to charity

 The rules for 401(k)s and other qualified retirement plans are similar to those for IRAs.
-If you are married and you want to designate beneficiaries other than your spouse, you may need written consent from your spouse.
+However, If you are married and you want to designate beneficiaries other than your spouse, you may need written consent from your spouse.
 Other features may also vary from plan to plan so it is important to contact the plan's administrator for specific rules governing yours.